Mount Bromo on a Budget: Free Entrance and No Crowds!

 At Terminal Bayuangga, you have to go outside the station, next to the main street.
 This is the exact location where the bemo to Cemoro Lawang waits.

 There is no timetable.
 The driver is there from early morning waiting for passengers.
-Once there are 14 people he goes.
-Usually, it takes hours to gather 14 people!
+Once 14 people gather, he goes.
+It can sometimes take hours to get 14 people!

 The price per bus is 700.000 IDR, so you can do the math depending on the number of people.